MayGo/tockler/README.md

 Feel free to make feature requests by creating a issue and 'Star' this project.

+# Donations

+This project needs your support!

+If you find this app useful then feel free to donate.
+Anything helps to keep this app up to date and always improving.

+Thank you!

 # Made with

 -   [Electron](https://electron.atom.io/) with [Webpack](https://webpack.github.io/) and [Typescript](https://www.typescriptlang.org/)